All the communications are performed through Wazuh agents once they are registered to the environment.

 No, all the communications are performed through Wazuh agents.

-You have access to the Dev tools through your Wazuh WUI where you can use the API.
-Wazuh API is not exposed, but you can contact the Wazuh team through the Help section of your Wazuh Cloud Console to allow Wazuh API access from a specific IP address.
+You have access to the Dev tools through your Wazuh dashboard, where you can use the API.
+The Wazuh API is not exposed, but you can contact the Wazuh team through the Help section of your Wazuh Cloud Console to allow Wazuh API access from a specific IP address.

-Elasticsearch API is not accessible by default.
+The Wazuh indexer API is not accessible by default.
 If you want to access it, contact the Wazuh team through the Help section of your Wazuh Cloud Console to authorize the connection from a specific IP address.
-After authorization is granted, you have access to
+After authorization is granted, you have access to the

-You can download your data from cold storage.
+You can download your data from archive data.
 Then, you can push it to other solutions or Security Operations Center (SOC).

 When selecting a region to host your environment, if you are not sure which one is the best option for you, select one that is the closest to your location since this typically reduces latency for indexing and search requests.